danielrs/portfolio/content/projects/gom/index.md

 For bigger applications, the usual worflow is to make sure to design a good API specification that both the back-end and front-end developers need to follow.
 However, the real-time interaction with the API is affected, as any changes may take longer to be committed.

 **Go** **M**ocking is a tool for API mocking and dummy data server that uses RAML (Rest API Modelling Language) for setup.
 The idea is to **de-couple** back-end and front-end development by allowing back-end developers to define and API that front-end developers can use while the real, full-featured API is being created.
-The following diagram the process when *gom* is involved:
+The following diagram shows the process when *gom* is involved:

 {{< img src="sequence2.svg" title="sequence 2" img-class="img--75" >}}